rsnorman/rsnorman/_posts/2016-05-03-clairvoyant-ruby.md

 Well, fiddlesticks.
-I start to think I'm stuck until realizing I can use that Rails monkey-patched method `alias_method_chain` that I've honestly never called correctly without looking at the documentation.
+I start to think I'm stuck until realizing I can use that Rails monkey-patched method `alias_method_chain` that I've honestly never called correctly without looking at the documentation (the more verbose but not Rails-dependent `alias_method` will also work here).
 Let's take a crack at using it.

 {% highlight ruby %}
 module SafeExpose::Sidekiq